 How to Add LED Backlighting to a TV

 So here are the extremely complicated and time-consuming directions for how to add LED backlighting to any TV.

 Nothing hard or complicated about this at all.

 It’s seriously one of the quickest and easiest home improvement projects you’ll ever do.

-- Snap ends of strips into flexible corner pieces and then peel off the backings, one at a time
+- Snap the ends of the strips into flexible corner pieces and then peel off the backings, one at a time

 - Adhere one strip at a time to the four edges of the TV, making sure the folded corner pieces stay hidden behind the TV

 - Plug the adapter into the USB port on the back of the TV

 Our LED backlighting came as four long strips with sticky backs that each got adhered to the edges of the back of the TV.

 In between each sticky section is a bendable corner piece that has arrows that guide you when snapping them into the strips.